karatelabs/karate/README.md

 ## JSON Transforms
 Karate supports the following [functional-style](https://en.wikipedia.org/wiki/Functional_programming) operations via the JS API -  [`karate.map()`](#karate-map), [`karate.filter()`](#karate-filter) and [`karate.forEach()`](#karate-foreach).
 They can be very useful in some situations.
 A [good example](https://stackoverflow.com/a/53120851/143475) is when you have the *expected* data available as ready-made JSON but it is in a different "shape" from the *actual* data or HTTP `response`.
 There is also a [`karate.mapWithKey()`](#karate-mapwithkey) for a common need - which is to convert an array of primitives into an array of objects, which is the form that [data driven features](#data-driven-features) expect.

+The Graal JS engine that Karate uses supports the full ES6 spec, which means that JSON variables are first-class JS objects, and arrays can be *directly* looped over or manipulated using [`map()`, `filter()` and `forEach()`](https://stackoverflow.com/a/76091034/143475).
+And JS "arrow functions" are supported, which makes code much more concise.

 A few more useful "transforms" are to select a sub-set of key-value pairs using [`karate.filterKeys()`](#karate-filterkeys), merging 2 or more JSON-s using [`karate.merge()`](#karate-merge) and combining 2 or more arrays (or objects) into a single array using [`karate.append()`](#karate-append).
 And [`karate.appendTo()`](#karate-appendto) is for updating an existing variable (the equivalent of `array.push()` in JavaScript), which is especially useful in the body of a `karate.forEach()`.

 You can also sort arrays of arbitrary JSON using [`karate.sort()`](#karate-sort).
 Simple arrays of strings or numbers can be stripped of duplicates using [`karate.distinct()`](#karate-distinct).
 All JS "native" array operations can be used, such as `someName.reverse()`.